 Lawsuits had been filed claiming that the makers of Androgel, AbbVie, failed to warn thousands of men about the potential side-effects of the drug.
 These side-effects include heart attacks, blood clots, stroke, and even sudden death in extraordinary cases.
-As the litigation wheels are starting to turn here, AbbVie is trying to gum them up with objections to slow down the process.
-You could say everything is going according to plan….
+As the litigation wheels start turning here, AbbVie is trying to gum them up with objections to slow down the process.
+You could say everything is going according to plan…

 If you are reading this you probably already know this but let’s recap where were are.
 Currently, there are about 7,000 lawsuits against AbbVie percolating around the federal court system.
 The various suits allege that the makers of Androgel, AbbVie, neglected to warn thousands of men about the serious side effects of the “Low-T” treatment drug.
 This drug has certainly been a big hit, understandably so considering that it promises men physical enhancement to counteract the forces of aging.
 But thousands of lawsuits -allege that low-T drugs can lead to heart attack, stroke, pulmonary embolism, deep vein thrombosis, or other injuries, prompting men across the U.S. to sue AbbVie and the other manufacturers for not being adequately warned of the risks.